napari/napari-plugin-template/README.md

 ### Step 1: Navigate to the parent directory of your plugin.

-In your shell (i.e. CLI, command prompt, terminal, bash), navigate to the directory where your plugin should live (or, if you are runnign the template on a previous plugin, does live) using `cd`.
+In your shell (i.e. CLI, command prompt, terminal, bash), navigate to the directory where your plugin should live (or, if you are running the template on a previous plugin, does live) using `cd`.
 You can navigate in your file explorer to the parent directory and copy the full path if you are unfamiliar with managing file directories from the shell.